St Joseph Moscati, Holy Physician of the Poor « Catholic Insight

+(We need examples and intercessors of saintly physicians, and here is a re-post of the life of one of the greats, Saint Joseph Moscati.
+We could use many more like him!
+Editor)

 November 16th is the feast day of St Joseph Moscati, the holy doctor of Naples.
-I had the joy of visiting him in July 2017 at the Chiesa del Gesù Nuovo in Naples.
+I had the joy of visiting his relics in July 2017 at the Chiesa del Gesù Nuovo in Naples.

 Giuseppe was born on July 25 1880, the seventh out of nine children, born into an aristocratic family.
 However Giuseppe decided to refrain from continuing the law career of his father, who was a magistrate, and instead opted for medicine.
 His brother Alberto’s terrible accident when he fell off a horse during his military training was the incident prompting this decision.
 Due to his irreversible head trauma, Alberto became disabled.
 This powerful experience at his brother’s bedside, convinced the young Joseph to dedicate himself to the study of medicine.
 In fact, he entered the University of Naples in 1897, soon after graduating from high school.
 During that year another terrible blow struck the young Giuseppe: his father, Francesco died.